-Ten or so years ago, there were a variety of mobile operating systems on the market: Microsoft, Symbian, RIM, Android, iOS, plus several smaller ones.
+Years ago, there were a variety of mobile operating systems on the market: Microsoft, Symbian, RIM, Android, iOS, plus several smaller ones.
 It seemed that the market would never stop expanding.

-Today, there are only two major mobile operating systems left: iOS and Android. iOS has kept a more or less stable market share over the last six years.
+Today, there are only two major mobile operating systems left: iOS and Android. iOS has kept a more or less stable market share over the last ten years.
 But Android skyrocketed in 2009, outgrew iOS, and reached a similar sales volume to it in 2013.

 Together, iOS and Android now represent a staggering 99% of mobile operating system market share.

 iOS and Android cater to different target audiences.

 iOS is popular in the United States, Canada, Australia, Japan, and Western Europe.
 Android dominates Central and South America, India, Africa, China, the Middle East, Russia, Eastern Europe, and some other countries.

 According to Statista, smartphones running the Android are holding 87% of the global market share, while the market share of smartphones on iOS is 13% only.

 At the same time, as per January 2021, the Android’s share in the U.S. market was 43,5% while that of iOS phones accounted for 56,22%.

 The takeaway is simple: go for the operating system that's most popular in your key markets.
 If your app’s target audience is outside North America, Australia, Japan, and Western Europe, go with Android.
 This way your product will have more opportunities to spread and succeed.